 - Clear, achievable milestones and a framework to meet them

-- Agreement and support from the staff and board the goal is relevant, measurable, specific and has a realistic timeline
+- Agreement and support from the staff and board the goal is relevant, measurable, specific, and has a realistic timeline

-A long-term vision gives direction and focus to every operation, event, and meeting.
+A long-term vision gives direction and focuses to every operation, event, and meeting.
 It acts as a thesis statement for what needs to happen day-to-day and into the future.
 Such vision takes the guesswork out of what’s coming around the corner.
 This can help prevent minor problems that arise from distracting an organization from its mission.
 There should be a system of checks and balances to the vision.
 What an executive director wants to happen may not always be possible.
 Bringing staff into the conversation can provide a reality check, and prevent unrealistic expectations.

 5 Technology sophistication for future growth